llvm/torch-mlir/docs/architecture.md

 `.mlir` unit tests, and only include end-to-end test(s).
 We generally make sure that our end-to-end tests are as targeted as possible.
-As a result, when debugging end-to-end test failures, the resulting reproducers (which our test framework automaticaly produces for failures) are usually already fully reduced test cases.
+As a result, when debugging end-to-end test failures, the resulting reproducers (which our test framework automatically produces for failures) are usually already fully reduced test cases.

 ### Do's and Don'ts for unit vs end-to-end testing.